 A penile implant is normally used when there is a clear medical cause for erectile dysfunction and when the problem is not likely to resolve or improve naturally or with another medical cure.
 Sometimes a penile prosthesis is implanted through a surgery to reconstruct the penis when scarring has caused erections to curve.

 The inflatable penile implant involves two cylinders, a reservoir, and a pump that are placed surgically in the body.
 The two cylinders are inserted in the penis and linked by tubing to a separate reservoir of fluid.
 The reservoir is implanted beneath the lower abdominal muscles.
 A pump is also connected to the system and positions under the loose skin of the scrotal sac, between the testicles.

-To inflate the prosthesis, the man presses on the pump.
+To inflate the prosthesis, the man presses the pump.
 This does not put any pressure on the testicles.
 The pump transfers fluid from the reservoir to the cylinders within the penis, inflating them.
 Pressing on a deflation valve at the bottom of the pump returns the fluid to the reservoir, deflating the penis.

 What is sex like with a penile implant?

 When the penis is inflated, the prosthesis makes the penis stiff and thick, just as in natural erection.
 Many men rate the erection as shorter than their normal erection.
 However, newer models have cylinders that can increase the length in addition to the thickness and stiffness of the penis.
 Another difference is that the glans, or head of the penis, does not get engorged or hard with the inflation of the device.